Special or Unusual Circumstances

 Students should avoid updating income or asset information to reflect changes to their family's financial situation if those changes took place after the FAFSA or Dream Act Application was filed.
 If you make corrections, it can delay the process.

-You may request an appeal to your cost of attendance if you incur educational expenses greater than our standard cost of attendance or budget.
-If approved, increasing your cost of attendance may increase your eligibility for federal or private loans or outside resources you may receive.
+You may request an appeal of your cost of attendance if you incur educational expenses that exceed our standard cost of attendance or budget.
+If approved, increasing your cost of attendance may increase your eligibility for federal or private loans or other outside resources.

 - Living expenses (food and housing) beyond your estimated cost of attendance